mtourne/yolov3-tf2/README.md

+# This Fork

+WIP for working on TACO trash dataset, see train_taco.py

 # YoloV3 Implemented in TensorFlow 2.0

 This repo provides a clean implementation of YoloV3 in TensorFlow 2.0 using all the best practices.